Table of contents

 2. Enter the label key and value to be matched.

-6. Click Add Rule.
-A dialog box appears, where you select the rules that you want to enforce with this ruleset.
-After selecting the rules, click Apply.
+6. Click Add Rule and use the dialog to select the rules that you want to enforce with this ruleset, then click Apply.
+To select all rules, use the table heading.

 8. Click Create to finalize your new ruleset.